Data-driven discovery of quasiperiodically driven dynamics: Kernels and integral operators

 Thus the delay coordinated version of each point $y_n$ is

-The main point of using delay coordinates, as explained in \cite{SauerEtAl1991}, is that for a typical observation map $Y$, if $Q$ is large enough, then $Y^{(Q)} : \Omega \to \real^{k(Q+1)}$ is an embedding / one-to-one map.
+The main point of using delay coordinates, as explained in \cite{SauerEtAl1991}, is that for a typical observation map $Y$, if $Q$ is large enough, then $Y^{(Q)} : \Omega \to \real^{\alpha(Q+1)}$ is an embedding / one-to-one map.
 There are several heuristic algorithms to determine a $Q$ which would be sufficiently large \citep[e.g.][]{BuzugPfister1992, BuzugPfister1992_pre, SauerYorke1993_embed, Aguirre1995_delays}.
 We proceed with the assumption that the $Q$ chosen is large enough.
 We can then use the Gaussian shape function to implicitly obtain a kernel $k_\epsilon : \Omega \times \Omega \to \real$ as follows

-Even if the two states $z, z'$ are unknown, the left hand side in \eqref{eqn:def:Gauss_ker} can be computed since the right hand side only uses the observation map $Y$.
-When using the Gaussian kernel directly with finite data, one can run into problems of undersampling or non-uniform density.
-As a remedy, one performs a series of normalizations on the basic kernel, to adjust for these deficiencies.
+Even if the two states $z, z'$ are unknown, the left-hand side in \eqref{eqn:def:Gauss_ker} can be computed since the right-hand side only uses the observation map $Y$.
+When using the Gaussian kernel directly with finite data, one can run into problems of undersampling or non-uniform density \citep[see][]{BerryHarlim2016, Bakry2013}.
+As a remedy, one performs various modifications to the kernel to adapt to these effects.
+We describe one such modification next.

 \paragraph{Bistochastic kernels} These are normalized / modified versions of $k_\epsilon$ which retain the symmetry along with additional properties such as Markov property.
-First we define two functions
+First, we define two functions

 These are called the right and left degree functions respectively.
-Next define a kernel
+Next, define a kernel

 and finally set